mnori/foldatlas/README.md

 # FoldAtlas
 Matthew Norris <Matthew.Norris@jic.ac.uk>

+The live site is available at http://www.foldatlas.com

-## Prerequisites
+## Installing locally

 - Latest version of Vagrant and Virtualbox
 - Preferably OSX or Linux
+- Source data files, or a copy of the database

 ## Setting up the box